 Consider a DIY install.

 For basic hitches like class 1 or 2, research your vehicle make and model installation process online.
-Purchase an inexpensive bolt-on kit and review the multi-step instructions carefully before starting the project.
+This video is super useful for that.

 Shop around for the best deal.